laowantong/paroxython/README.md

 ## Introduction

-Paroxython is a set of command line tools which **tag** and **filter** by algorithmic features a collection of Python programming exercises.
+Paroxython is a set of command line tools which **tag** and **filter** by algorithmic features your collection of Python programming exercises.

 ### Audience